Mau-051/Ticket-maker/README.md

 # Ticket maker

-it's a point of sale type app made with react
+it's a point of sale type app made with react.

 ## Dependencies/Libraries used